Solar Panel Cost in Dayton, OH (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Dayton area costs approximately $14,000 for a 7 kW system before incentives.
-After the 30% federal tax credit and Ohio state incentives, the net cost drops to approximately $9,800.
+A typical solar installation in Dayton costs approximately $14,000 for a 7 kW system (about $2.00/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $9,800.
+That is 7% below the U.S. average of $15,000.
+See all Ohio incentives.

 SolarSavingsAI Research Team